mercwar/Dark-Com-2/README.md

 ---

 ## 🎤 Cyborg Challenge
-All in 1 .cpp file !
+All in 1 c/cpp file !

 - Clone the repo.
 - Run the batch files to install the enviorment.
-- Compile the cpp file
+- Compile the c/cpp file
 - Run the exe
 - Then ...
 - Get ready for AVIS!